Tommytian993/MiniX/docs/map-design.md

 rightBound = ToGlobal(map.MapToLocal(new Vector2I(map.width, 0))).X - 100;
 topBound = ToGlobal(map.MapToLocal(new Vector2I(0, 0))).Y + 50;
 bottomBound = ToGlobal(map.MapToLocal(new Vector2I(0, map.height))).Y - 50;

+- Finally we apply these values as checking criterias in the panning's if statements along with the input checkings

+if (Input.IsActionPressed("map_right") && this.Position.X < rightBound)